nvim-lualine/lualine.nvim/THEMES.md

 </p>

 ### iceberg
-It's a combination of icrberg_light and icrberg_dark.
+It's a combination of iceberg_light and iceberg_dark.
 It loads either of them based you your `background` option.

 ### jellybeans